Trusted Vedic Astrology Platform

 CONVERSATIONAL JYOTISH

-Talk to an AI Astrologer — Trained on Classical Jyotish Texts
+AI Astrologer — Trained on Classical Jyotish Texts, Not Sun-Sign Generics

 AstroKund's AI Astrologer doesn't guess from your Sun sign.
-It reads your actual computed Kundali, identifies the running Mahadasha, checks live Gochar, and answers your question against that specific data — grounded in Brihat Parashara Hora Shastra and other primary Vedic sources.
+It reads your actual computed Kundali, identifies the running Mahadasha and Antardasha, checks live Gochar positions, and answers your question against that specific chart data — grounded in Brihat Parashara Hora Shastra and other primary Vedic sources.

 AstroKund AI — Active Context Engine